Chamberlain HD400D Review

 The Chamberlain PD210D features a 1/2 hp motor and standard safety features such as rolling security coding and sensor eyes that prevent the door from closing when obstacles are present.
 When sold as the Chamberlain PD210D, the unit includes a three-button wall controller and one remote control; the big-box versions, the Chamberlain HD200D and Chamberlain G248730, come with only a doorbell-style wall opener.
 This basic and cheap garage door opener is ideal for singles and one-car families.

-Multiple-driver households may want to consider the Chamberlain HD400D.
+Multiple-driver households may want to consider the Chamberlain HD400D (starting at $169).
 This cheap chain-drive garage door opener, sold at Home Depot, features the same base unit as the Chamberlain HD200D (equivalent to the Chamberlain PD210D) but includes a host of handy "extras" like two three-button remotes, an outdoor keypad, a multifunction control panel, and dual lighting capacity for a total of 200 watts.
 Chamberlain HD400D reviews on the big-box retailer's site say it's quieter and faster than older chain-drive garage door openers.
-Users also write in Chamberlain HD400D reviews that they appreciate the separate operation of the unit's two lights.
-We did note a few grumbles in Chamberlain HD400D reviews about the installation hardware.
+Users also write in reviews that they appreciate the separate operation of the unit's two lights.
+We did note a few grumbles in reviews about the installation hardware.
 As with the Chamberlain PD210D, one do-it-your-selfer reports he had to buy additional mounting brackets to complete installation; another took issue with the hole spacing on the angle iron.

-We like these two models for the value-to-price ratio, but if your home has large or heavy garage doors, you should investigate garage door openers with a more powerful 3/4 hp motor, such as the Chamberlain 248735 Power Drive (starting at $158, Amazon).
+We like these two models for the value-to-price ratio, but if your home has large or heavy garage doors, you should investigate garage door openers with a more powerful 3/4 hp motor, such as the Chamberlain 248735 Power Drive.